 WE’RE STEPPING UP FOR GEORGIA STUDENTS.
 YOU IN?

 The Jump Shot for Health steps challenge launches January 15, and you’re a first-round draft pick.
 Log in to the Sharecare app early to join the challenge and choose the finalist team you’d like to play for.
 Every step you take helps [one Georgia school/our school] get closer to winning a basketball court makeover and increases your odds of winning an individual prize.
-Learn more about the challenge and participating schools by visiting Bewell.shbp.com/jump-shot-for-health.
+Learn more about the challenge and participating schools by visiting Bewellshbp.com/jump-shot-for-health.

 PRE-SEASON SOCIAL MEDIA POSTS